Ph.D. Psychology, University of Kentucky

-During 2016, Dr. Stoops continued work as principal investigator on three NIDA-funded grants (R21 DA 034095, R01 DA 036553 and R21 DA 035376).
-One of those grants, R21 DA 034095, was successfully completed.
-Dr. Stoops served as a co-Investigator or consultant on thirteen other NIH-funded grants, including the newly refunded University of Kentucky Center for Clinical and Translational Science (CCTS).
-He published eleven peer-reviewed manuscripts, six as first or senior author, in 2016.
-He presented his research at the College on Problems of Drug Dependence and the American Psychological Association.
-Dr. Stoops continued his role as Director of the Regulatory Knowledge and Support Core and took on the role of Component Lead for Research Methods of the UK CCTS, adding oversight of the Biostatistics, Epidemiology and Research Design Core to his leadership duties in this center.
-Dr. Stoops contributed to the teaching mission of the University of Kentucky in 2016 by serving as the primary mentor to one graduate student, one medical student and two undergraduate students.
-He co-mentored three post-doctoral fellows and one graduate student.
-Dr. Stoops maintained his high commitment to service to the field at a national level in 2016, including 1) serving on the Board of Convention Affairs of the American Psychological Association, 2) serving as Program Chair of the College on Problems of Drug Dependence, 3) serving on the Board of Directors of the College on Problems of Drug Dependence, 4) serving on the Interventions to Prevent and Treat Addiction NIH study section and 5) being appointed as incoming editor of Experimental and Clinical Psychopharmacology.
-In 2016, Dr. Stoops was honored to be named the “Psychologist of the Year” by the Kentucky Psychological Association for advancing psychology through excellence in research, teaching, administration and service.
+Dr. Stoops continued his work as principal investigator on three NIDA-funded grants (R01 DA 036553, R01 DA 043938 and R21 DA 035376) and one NIAAA-funded grant (R21 AA 026129) in 2018.
+Dr. Stoops served as a co-Investigator or consultant on over ten other funded project, including the University of Kentucky Center for Clinical and Translational Science (CCTS).
+He published four peer-reviewed manuscripts, two as senior author.
+He presented at the College on Problems of Drug Dependence and the Research Society on Alcoholism 2018 meetings.
+He was also invited to speak at University of New Mexico Center for Alcoholism, Substance Abuse and Addictions, Morehead State University Department of Psychology and Pennsylvania State University Department of Psychiatry.
+Lastly, he was featured on the mainstage at the American Psychological Association 2018 Convention for his insights on psychology's response to the opioid epidemic.
+Dr. Stoops continued his leadership roles as Director of the Regulatory Knowledge and Support Core and Component Lead for Research Methods of the UK CCTS.
+Dr. Stoops also maintained his strong commitment to service to the field at a national level in 2018, including 1) serving as Past Chair the Board of Convention Affairs of the American Psychological Association, 2) serving as Program Chair of the College on Problems of Drug Dependence, 3) serving on the Board of Directors of the College on Problems of Drug Dependence, 4) serving on the Interventions to Prevent and Treat Addiction NIH study section, 5) serving as the American Psychological Association Division 28 (Psychopharmacology and Substance Abuse) Council Representative) and 6) serving as editor of Experimental and Clinical Psychopharmacology.

 A Human Laboratory Study of n-Acetylcysteine for Alcohol Use Disorder (R21AA026129).
 National Institute on Alcohol Abuse and Alcoholism.